A model of light dark matter and dark radiation: Relic abundances

 where $\rho_{\gamma}$ is the CMB energy density.
 The standard model gives $N_{\rm eff}=3.046$ and any extra radiation-like particle will contribute to its deviation, $\Delta N_{\rm eff}$.
 The contribution from the massless dark-baryons in our model is given as~\cite{Blennow:2012de}

-where $g_*^s$ is the effective number of entropy degrees of freedom and $g=8$ for the dark-baryon doublet.
+where $g_*^s$ is the effective number of entropy degrees of freedom for a given temperature and the number of degrees freedom for the dark-baryon doublet $g_d=8$.
 As long as the decoupling temperature $T_{\chi}$ is higher than the QCD phase transition or the dark-color confinement scale $\Lambda\gtrsim 3~{\rm GeV}$, the massless dark-baryons give $\Delta N_{\rm eff} \lesssim 0.23$, which is consistent with the recent Planck 2018 data of $\Delta N_{\rm eff}<0.30$ at 95\,\%~\cite{Aghanim:2018eyx}.

-Finally we note that if the current dark-quark mass were flavor-asymmetric and only one of the current mass vanishes such as $m_q={\rm diag}(0,m)$, then the down dark-baryon becomes a hot dark matter of mass about $1~{\rm eV}$, discussed in the section~\ref{hdm}, while the up dark-baryon becomes the dark radiation that gives $\Delta N_{\rm eff} \lesssim 0.12$\, because the light degrees of freedom is reduced by half.
+Finally we note that if the current dark-quark mass were flavor-asymmetric and only one of the current mass vanishes such as $m_q={\rm diag}(0,m)$, then the down dark-baryon $\chi_d$ becomes a hot dark matter of mass about $1~{\rm eV}$, discussed in the section~\ref{hdm}, while the up dark-baryon $\chi_u$ becomes the dark radiation that gives $\Delta N_{\rm eff} \lesssim 0.12$\, because the light degrees of freedom is reduced by half.
+Both the dark-baryon $\chi_d$ and the dark-radiation $\chi_u$ are stable because the up and down fermion (dark-quark) numbers are separately conserved.